coverclock/com-diag-hazer/DISPLAY.md

 to compare the Hazer position against examples from the NGS database.

     BAS 1active 0valid      18019sec      18020obs       0.1675m           DGNSS

+BAS shows information about the Ublox device operating in base station.
+In base (stationary) mode, it shows if the device is actively surveying or if the survey has resolved to a valid location, how many seconds and observations have been consumed during the survey, and what the mean error is.

     ROV     0:  1094 (    0)                                               DGNSS

-BAS or ROV show information about the Ublox device operating in base station or in rover modes.
-In base (stationary) mode, it shows if the device is actively surveying or if the survey has resolved to a valid location, how many seconds and observations have been consumed during the survey, and what the mean error is.
+ROV shows information about the Ublox device operating in rover modes.
 In rover (mobile) mode, it shows what RTCM message was last received and from whom.

     RTK 1094 [ 129] rover    <ERNrCERN>                                    DGNSS

-RTK show the latest RTCM message received, when operating in base mode (in which case the message was received from the device), or in rover mode (the message was received from the base in a datagram via UDP).
+RTK show the latest RTCM message received, when operating in base mode (in which case the message was read from the device), or in rover mode (in which case the message was received from the base in a datagram via UDP and written to the device).
 The lengths of the most recent message is shown, as is the mode of the system, base or rover.
 The character sequence between the angle brackets records the last eight RTCM messages that were received, the newest one indicated by the rightmost character in the sequence, as the sequence is progressively shifted left as new messages are received.

     ACT [1]  {    28     3    19    24     6     2 } [ 6] [ 8] [23] [32]   NAVSTAR